AdobeDocs/workfront.pt-BR/help/quicksilver/manage-work/projects/planning-a-project/manage-project-team.md

 Se os usuários que não desempenham nenhuma função no projeto quiserem ser notificados sobre determinadas atualizações ou alterações durante a vida do projeto, você pode adicioná-las manualmente à equipe do projeto.

-Para obter mais informações sobre quais notificações podem ser habilitadas para usuários na equipe do projeto, consulte [Notificações de eventos disponíveis no Adobe Workfront](../../../administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md).
+Para obter mais informações sobre quais notificações podem ser habilitadas para usuários na equipe do projeto, consulte [Tipos de notificação de eventos](../../../administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md).

 <!--drafted - this used to be the case, in the note below but this limitation was removed on Jan 5, 2023 - as a patch, not a release feature: